vimanasystems/ZeroTrustBSD/README.md

 ZeroTrustBSD is a military-grade, open-source cybersecurity platform built on OpenBSD.
 It serves as a sovereign firewall and network security operating system, integrating Zero Trust Architecture principles with advanced threat defense and compliance features.

+## Introduction

+### Background

+The increasing sophistication of cyber threats necessitates robust network security frameworks.
+Firewalls remain a cornerstone of network defense, offering traffic inspection, access control, and threat mitigation.
+OpenBSD, known for its "secure by default" architecture, is widely utilized in security-sensitive environments (De Raadt, 2002).

+DynFi, an open-source firewall manager, simplifies the administration of OpenBSD-based firewalls.
+Its integration with security frameworks such as OpenBGPD, OpenVPN, MFA, and CIS controls provides a hardened security stance.
+Furthermore, the inclusion of LDAP, AD, and Entra ID facilitates centralized identity management and Zero Trust Architecture (ZTA).

+The addition of threat intelligence feeds ensures real-time detection of malicious activity by correlating network traffic with known threat indicators.
+Moreover, CISO assistant capabilities provide security executives with automated reporting, compliance tracking, and predictive analytics for improved decision-making.

+This paper provides a systematic implementation guide, ensuring secure, scalable, and compliant network firewall deployment.

 ## 📁 EU Multi-Site Deployment: ZeroTrustBSD
 ZeroTrustBSD is built for sovereign, secure deployment across all European regions, ministries, and national infrastructures.
 In multi-site topologies, coordination, automation, and visibility are key.